openservicebrokerapi/servicebroker/spec.md

 extension points that allows the service side and the application side to negotiate the connection type and exchange the required configuration data.

-It is not excepted that the Service Broker deals with the network configuration.
+It is not expected that the Service Broker deals with the network configuration.
 A network management component on the Service Broker side SHOULD intercept the OSBAPI calls and SHOULD provide and act on these extensions, if the service does not expose public endpoints.